x3ro/docker-owncloud/README.md

 	docker run -d -p 443:443 --name owncloud --link owncloud-mysql:db \
 		-v /var/owncloud/data:/var/www/owncloud/data \
+		-v /etc/ssl/path-to-ssl:/etc/ssl/owncloud \
+		-v /var/owncloud/logs/apache2:/var/log/apache2 \
 		-v /var/owncloud/config:/var/www/owncloud/config -t x3ro/owncloud

+Make sure that `/etc/ssl/path-to-ssl/` contains an `ssl.key` and an `ssl.pem` or change the configuration in `default-ssl` in this repository before building.

 Now you should be able to access your owncloud instance at https://[ip or url]/owncloud.
 Configure the databse as MySQL and use the password and host as displayed in `docker logs owncloud` at the top.